Walkable Land in the North Sea

 My assumption is that the peaks of these ridges were once part of a land surface that joined Holland to East Anglia.
 Subsequent sea level rise here has partially removed seabed sediments, leaving these ridge Formations, the Norfolk Banks.

-The Lobourg Channel which merges with the Norfolk is a deep gully in the floor of the Dover Strait.
+The Lobourg Channel which merges with the Norfolk Banks is a deep gully in the floor of the Dover Strait.
 It connects with the Norfolk Banks at the North and with similar features in the floor of the English Channel between Dover and Southampton.

 The gullies between the banks of the Norfolk Banks are continuous with the gullies in the Dover Strait, (the Lobourg Channel) and also with gullies in the English Channel.